HK-Yeet/hkutil/README.md

 # Making Commands

+There are currently two default commands, ping, and help.
+But this is an example on how you'd make a command.

 This is a simple ping command.
 Using `ping`, `pong`, and `p` will all run this command.

 ```js